cdx5/cdx5.github.io/src/posts/2025-02-03/index.md

 ---
-# eleventyExcludeFromCollections: true
 tags: my-work
 title: Acoustic design
 ---

 I’ve wanted to share a couple projects from the end of last year that haven’t really found a home in my archive.
 Well, I took down my portfolio website so maybe I mean I’m trying to establish a new kind of documentation for my work.
 I like explaining the steps I took to make something as a reminder to myself that there was something worth doing in the process even if the final object is just a jpeg.
 I use drawing more and more in my design.
 I like the way I can apply typographic rules to something that doesn't really fit into that system of thought.
 In the case of the following two projects, its feels like I turned a corner and am ready to let go of an old method so I wanted to make a note of where it happened.

-# 1. Smack Mellon, Winter Party invitation
+## 1. Smack Mellon, Winter Party invitation

 I was hired to make a benefit invitation for a non-profit art space.
 There wasn’t a lot to go on conceptually, but the party did coincide with the opening of a [new exhibition][1] so I did a bit of research on the artist to see what I could pull together.